Rlegaspi562/Rlegaspi562/README.md

 ## Welcome to my GitHub profile, have a look around!

-As someone whose found the intersection of statistics, technology and health, and the recognition of patterns fascinating, I enjoy digging into interesting data sets and producing meaningful and data-driven insights using statistical and machine learning methods.
-Applying these techniques with data involved in health, business, real estate, and technology has been imperative in seeing the overarching importance of applied statistics across industries.
+I'm Rumil, and I am a graduate student studying Applied Statistics.As someone whose found the intersection of statistics, technology and health, and the recognition of patterns fascinating, I enjoy digging into interesting data sets and producing meaningful and data-driven insights using statistical and machine learning methods.
+As an undergraduate student I focused mainly on public health research creating data driven health programs and curriculums with the guidance of professors.
+Seeing these comprehensive projects come to life and creating a positive impact within different populations helped sparked my interest in the science of data— otherwise known as data science.

+Since then I've commited myself to being an expert Data Scientist and Analyst by ensuring I have strong and foundational statistical background through some of own projects.
+The application of these techniques from industry to industry such as health, technology, real estate, and business have allowed me to see the power and leverage data can provide.

 ### 🌱 I'm currently working on:
-- My Japanese
 - Natural Language Processing
 - Time Series Forecasting
 - Projects
+- My Japanese

 ### 💬 Ask me about:
  - Favorite place to get tea
  - Books to read
- - Animes to watch & games to play
  - How favorite NBA team is doing!

 ### ⚡ Fun facts: